open-telemetry/semantic-conventions/docs/non-normative/groups/system/design-philosophy.md

 ### General Class: A generalized cross-platform use case we want any user of instrumentation to be able to easily access

 When instrumentation is meant for the General Class, we will strive to make the names and examples as prescriptive as possible.
 This instrumentation is what will drive the most important use cases we really want to cover with the system semantic conventions.
 Things like dashboards, alerts, and broader o11y setup tutorials will largely feature General Class instrumentation covering the [basic use cases](./use-cases.md) we have laid out as a group.
 We want this instrumentation to be very clear exactly how and when they should be used.
-Bucket 1 instrumentation will be recommended as **on by default**.
+General Class instrumentation will be recommended as **on by default**.

 ### Specialist Class: A more specific use case that specialists could enable to get more in-depth information that they already understand how to use